brunobeltran/multi_locus_analysis/doc/source/homolog_example.rst

 the running of `~.simulation.run_interior_sim` for various values of the mean linkage density :math:`mu`.
-These calls are wrapped in the `~.simulation.save_interior_sim` function to ensure that each individual simulation is saved to its own sub-directory (making this parallelization thread-safe, and even multi-node safe).
+These calls are wrapped in the `~.simulation.save_interior_sim` function to ensure that each individual simulation is saved to its own sub-directory (making the parallelization thread-safe, and even multi-node safe).
 The output of this command will be a directory structure that looks like: